hemantksingh/messup-learn/People/Leadership.md

   - Ability to "process on the fly" and pull together disparate bits of information
   - Seeking for new, challenging learning opportunities.
   - Sense making is an ongoing dialogue used to gain insight from the situation.
-  - Internalizing happens through getting feedback and reflecting.
+  - Internalising happens through self reflection and seeking feedback.
   - Applying is trying to map previous experience to new situations by adapting.

 ## Communication